gawen947/wsn-tools/README.md

 Note that we are currently working on the new version of WSN-Tools.
 In particular this new version will include a redesign of the protocol.
 This new protocol will not be compatible with the current version and requires an update.
-Discussions about the new protocol are still open and comments are welcome on the mailing list (see below).
+Discussions about the new protocol are still open and comments are welcome on the mailing list (see above).

 TODO
 ----